-If you are appealing against dismissal, you must do so to the JNC Appeal Chair.

-The JNC Appeal Chairs are independent people appointed by the Joint Negotiating Committee .
+• If you are appealing against dismissal, you must do so to the JNC Appeal Chair.
+The JNC Appeal Chairs are independent people appointed by the

+Joint Negotiating Committee.

-You should make your appeal within five working days of our notice of the decision.
+• You should notify the secretary to the JNC appeal of your intention to make an appeal in writing within 5 working days of receiving our notice of the decision.

-All internal appeal hearings will be held within 10 working days of the appeal being lodged.

 Appeal hearings to the JNC Appeal Chair should be held within 20 working days (where possible).